maximkiesel1/Open_Source_Package_PyPi/README.md

 df = pd.read_csv("data.csv")
 nc_vis = nc.NaN_Rate_Calc_Vis(df)
 ```
-## Calculate the NaN-Quote of the whole dataframe
+## Calculate The NaN Quote Of The Whole Dataframe

 To calculate the NaN-Quote of each column in a  dataframe, use the method `nan_quote_df`
 ```